 Our Annual Science to Policy Summit will address plastic pollution in the lower Columbia River.
 Plastics are an integral part of daily life.
 But too much of it ends up in our rivers, streams, and oceans, causing harm to wildlife and human health.
 Over time, plastics break down into toxic components and are ingested by many fish and other seafood, making their way up the food chain.

-Food packaging plays a large part in our consumption of single-use plastics.
-Gather with the Estuary Partnership, representatives from the food service industry, scientists, and policymakers on Friday, June 21 as we discuss what we know, what is being done, and what we need to do to reduce single-use plastics.
+In particular, the use of single-use plastics has increased exponentially in recent decades.
+Straws, food packaging, single-use grocery bags—these products are not meant to last and readily break down into toxic components.
+Gather with the Estuary Partnership, local business representatives, scientists, and policymakers on Friday, June 21 as we discuss what we know, what is being done, and what we need to do to reduce single-use plastics.

 Key questions we will explore include:

 - What do we know about the scope of the problem along the lower Columbia River?